SACHSTech/careers-in-computer-science-ZyaireSchool/README.md

 **Any additional skills or experience required:**
 - Oracle RAC Experience, Experience in non-Oracle (NoSQL)database, Strong knowledge in development life cycle process.
 ***
+### College and/or universities that offers entrance into a related program
+Every database administrator has an educational background in computer science programs, and one of the most famous schools of computer science programs is the University of Waterloo.